-This technical article deals with the devices that makes possible the interface with the primary process (e.g. cables and switchgear) in a secondary substations from a central point, like central control databases/systems that facilitate all kind of stakeholders with data.
+This technical article deals with the devices that make possible the interface with the primary process (e.g. cables and switchgear) in a secondary substation from a central point, like central control databases/systems that facilitate all kinds of stakeholders with data.

 To enable this functionality, there has to be a chain of devices starting with the sensor in or on the primary infrastructure and ending on the screen of a stakeholder.

 This article will use a top-down approach with a brief description of SCADA/DMS systems because they are currently the most common central systems.
 Then, an overview of the most common data communication technologies is presented.